maidsafe-archive/MaidSafe-Routing/docs/sentinel.md

         Sentinel {
           Receive single message
           GetKey
-            to this Client Manager group
+           - to this Client Manager group
-            from each manager, to all other managers preserve message id
+           - from each manager, to all other managers
+           - preserve message id
-            add signature
+           - add signature
+           - from_authority = Client Manager
           {
-            Filter on same message id + source=group node from client manager --> add MessageTypeTag to FilterValue!
+            Filter on same message id + source=group node from client manager --> add MessageTypeTag to FilterValue
+                         --> add from_authority to FilterValue
             Swarm
             Handle pre-sentinel {
               GetKey->